FelistaMuganda/Sound-Track-Emotion-Recognition-Project---Classification/README.md

 # No. of files

-Data contains 1440 files: 60 trials per actor x 24 actors = 1440.
+Data contains 1440 files or records: 60 trials per actor x 24 actors = 1440.